saptarshibasu/azure-study/README.md

   * Back up Azure VMs directly.
 Azure Backup installs a backup extension to the Azure VM agent that's running on the VM.
 This extension backs up the entire VM
   * Back up specific files and folders on the Azure VM by running the MARS agent
   * Back up Azure VMs to the MABS that's running in Azure, and then the MABS can be backed up to a Recovery Services vault
+* For Azure Backup to access the storage account, the firewall section must enable the "Allow trusted Microsoft services to access this storage account"

 Backup type | Details | Usage
 ----------- | ------- | -----